-The 10 AI commandments for legally compliant handling of ChatGPT, DALL-E & Co.
+The 10 commandments for legally compliant use of AI

-1. Do not present the AI results as your own work results/achievements
+1. Do not present the AI results as your own work outputs or achievements

-Moreover, AI results may infringe the rights of those whose content was used to create the AI training data.
-In this respect, it should be critically examined in particular whether such "newly" created images are not too similar to the originals by well-known artists.
+Furthermore, AI results may infringe the rights of those whose content was as AI training data.
+In this respect, it is particularly important to critically examine whether ‘newly’ created images are too similar to the originals by well-known artists.

 2. Do not assume that the AI is perfect and produces error-free results.

-3. Do not feed the AI with sensitive content - the AI does not only give, it also takes!
+3. Do not feed external AI with sensitive content - the AI not only gives, it also takes!

-When you send queries as prompts or upload documents, you may be revealing a lot to the AI's providers about your business, health status, political leanings, etc. For companies, if you give your know-how to the AI, it is no longer protected under trade secrets law...By the way, this also applies to translation tools and other specialised AI assistants.
+If you send queries as prompts or upload documents to AI that is not purely internal and appropriately protected, you may be revealing a lot about your company, your health, your political views, etc. to the AI providers.
+For companies, the following applies: if you hand over your know-how to a third-party AI, it is no longer protected under the German Trade Secrets Act (GeschGehG).
+Incidentally, this also applies to translation tools and other specialised AI assistants.

 4. Consider whether you want to give your database/website to the AI... use opt-out options.

-5. Do not use personal and trademark prompts carelessly.
+5. Do not use prompts about people and brands carelessly.

 You should not include any personal data or data of famous or non-famous personalities in prompts unless